A possible new role for ATM in maintaining healthy mitochondria

 Research Project information

-Researchers: Professor Mike Kastan and Dr. Adam Brown
+Researcher: Professor Mike Kastan

 Institute: Duke University, North Carolina, USA

 Mitochondria are tiny compartments found within cells.
 They perform different and important functions to keep us healthy.
 They convert energy locked in food into energy that the cell can use.
 Mitochondria are often referred to as the powerhouses of the cells.
 They generate the energy that our cells need to do their jobs.